‘Blessings and Woes’ was a talk given by Nigel Silvester at St John with St Mark’s, Bury on Sunday 17th February 2019. It’s based on Luke 6:17-26.

 So what is going on here?
 Why is Jesus being so challenging?
 Is he being deliberately provocative – just to get attention?
 Has he lost it?
 How can we accept this teaching?
 Many disciples did find Jesus’ teaching hard – John 6:60 “This is a hard teaching.
 Who can accept it?”

 Let’s think back to the gospel reading of a couple of weeks ago.
 Jesus stood up in his local synagogue and told them that he had been anointed to preach good news; to bring healing; to release the oppressed and to proclaim the year of the Lord’s favour.
 Jesus was here to bring people back to God – people who had lost their way – people who were too busy following manmade rules and lost sight of God’s rules.
-In this list of blessings and woes Jesus is reminding his followers who would welcome the good news and who would find it to be a challenge.
+And in this list of blessings and woes Jesus is reminding his followers who would welcome the good news and who would find it to be a challenge.

 Because Jesus was reminding his followers that when you do follow my teaching, when you do come back to God’s values, this is what it’s about, this is what you’re letting yourselves in for.
 And there may well be hard times –times when you hunger, times when you weep, times when you will be insulted and hated because you follow my teaching.
 You will need to have faith and trust in God.
 But you will get your reward.
 In God’s kingdom there is the firm hope and promise of good times ahead.